The Only Map You Need to See the Leaves Change Color This FallBy Marc Graser

-If you want to know where to go–and find out the best time of year–to see America’s forests explode in a burst of color, the Smoky Mountains National Park has provided one very helpful tool in planning your trip with a fall foliage map.
+If you want to know when do leaves change color across America’s forests, the Smoky Mountains National Park has provided one very helpful tool in planning your trip with a fall foliage map.

 Its interactive “Fall Foliage Prediction Map,” is easily one of the best sources for leaf watchers online, detailing peak periods during the season to catch nature’s fireworks display of fiery reds, oranges and yellows across the country.